alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 Keep in mind that solar panels always provide less power than advertised, even in full sun.
-So it is possible that at midday in optimal weather in a temperate country this panel might get to give us the 50 W we need.
+So it is possible that at midday in optimal weather in a temperate country this panel might get to give us the 60 W we need.
-We might use more weight,
-but then the airship may become top-heavy and destabilize.
+We might use a couple of these panels to reach more power, but then the airship may become top-heavy and destabilize.

 It is not unusual to see promises of much more powerful solar cells.